Loading...

 How to consume english lemon rice | tea with milk and sugar without glucose spikes

-If possible, use brown rice instead of white rice in your lemon rice.
-Whole grains tend to have a slower absorption rate.
+If possible, use whole-grain rice or quinoa instead of white rice for your lemon rice.
+Whole grains have more fiber, which helps in moderating blood sugar levels.

 healthspan-mbl